sopheaktralean/strawberr8/README.md

-- Hey, I am @strawberr8
+- Hey, I am @strawberr8.
-- I am interested in coding
+- I am interested in coding.
-- I'm currently learning Java
+- I'm currently learning Java and pursuing computer science.
-- How to reach me: petr444a@gmail.com
+- How to reach me: petr444a@gmail.com.
-- Pronouns: She/Her
+- Pronouns: She/Her.
-- Hobby: Watching Korean Drama
+- Hobby: Going for a walk, admiring nature, and listening to the sound of summer's rain.

 <!---
 strawberr8/strawberr8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.